FM-G-CAM: A Holistic Approach for Explainable AI in Computer Vision: Introduction

-The Grad-CAM saliency map is based on the activations that the CNN model produces when making a prediction and their gradients.
-Based on this foundational theory, more advanced studies have been published that introduce improved techniques, such as the use of the second derivative of the resulting activations with respect to the final prediction\cite{chattopadhay2018grad}.
-However, all of these studies only consider a single class when producing saliency maps.
-This is commonly the top predicted class, i.e., that which the model considers the most likely label.
+The Grad-CAM saliency map is based on the activations that the CNN model produces when making a prediction and on their gradients.
+Building on this foundation, more advanced studies have introduced improved techniques, such as using the second derivative of the resulting activations with respect to the final prediction \cite{chattopadhay2018grad}.
+However, all of these studies consider only a single class when producing saliency maps.
+This is commonly the top predicted class, i.e., the one the model considers the most likely label.
 We argue that, with the exception of binary classification problems, this does not represent the complete rationale of the model for making a given prediction; the class with the highest probability is shown regardless of the context of other prediction values.
-This is mainly because it generates the saliency map on a class that may or may not even be the desired one.
+This is mainly because the saliency map is generated for a class that may or may not even be the desired one.
 The saliency map is thus highly dependent on the model output with the highest probability.
 The difference in the top-1 and top-5 accuracy rates of models \cite{alzubaidi2021review, gupta2022deep} trained on ImageNet \cite{deng2009imagenet} argues that even the most accurate models are not always able to predict the correct class as the top prediction.
-In this study, we present FM-G-CAM, an approach to generate saliency maps considering multiple predicted classes, providing a holistic visual explanation of CNN predictions.
+In this study, we present FM-G-CAM, an approach to generate saliency maps that consider multiple predicted classes, providing a holistic visual explanation of CNN predictions.